N-Wouda/Slides/slides/rhp_tech/rhp_tech.md

 Note:

+How is the database schema then populated?
+How did we agree on what things mean, so that we could place them in an _integrated_ database?

+That's what this section is about.

-These mappings and mappers will be discussed shortly.
+The mappings and mappers will be discussed shortly.
 Make sure you understand the difference between a _mapping_ (data) and a _mapper_ (code).
 The first is purely a table, the latter is a thing that does something.